-Arizona this day of, 2024 ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane, City Clerk By: David D. Ortega, Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney
+PASSED AND ADOPTED by the Council Arizona this day of, 2024. of the City of Scottsdale, Maricopa County, ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane, City Clerk By: David D. Ortega, Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY Shekry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney